-How successful a credit union is at making money has an effect on its safety and soundness.
-A credit union can retain its earnings, giving a boost to its capital buffer, or use them to address problematic loans, potentially making the credit union more resilient in times of trouble.
-Conversely, losses lessen a credit union's ability to do those things.
+A credit union's earnings performance affects its safety and soundness.
+A credit union can retain its earnings, increasing its capital buffer, or put them to work addressing problematic loans, potentially making the credit union more resilient in tough times.
+However, credit unions that are losing money have less ability to do those things.

 CALIFORNIA BEAR received below-average marks on Bankrate's test of earnings, achieving a score of 2 out of a possible 30.

 One indication that the credit union is running ahead of its peers in this area was its earnings ratio of 0.00 percent in our test, above the average for all credit unions.